Routine use cases

 Full context before the next step

 This page is written for readers who want a useful answer before downloading an app.
-"A practical way to fit face yoga into busy mornings" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Routine fit: busy mornings" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "A practical way to fit face yoga into busy mornings", the most useful answer is the one someone can repeat tomorrow.
-In a progress-photo check where lighting and expression may be changing the story, "A practical way to fit face yoga into busy mornings" is usually a practical decision rather than a promise hunt.
+For "Routine fit: busy mornings", the most useful answer is the one someone can repeat tomorrow.
+In a progress-photo check where lighting and expression may be changing the story, "Routine fit: busy mornings" is usually a practical decision rather than a promise hunt.
 The reader is trying to set a comfort boundary before trying a new movement, so the first move should be observable: pick a repeatable routine before looking for more exercises.
-If that choice makes the next session easier to repeat for "A practical way to fit face yoga into busy mornings", the article.
+If that choice makes the next session easier to repeat for "Routine fit: busy mornings", the article has done its job.
+If "Routine fit: busy mornings" only creates more searching, pause before adding another routine.

 Section 2